-- 6. If an informal resolution option is preferred (upon submission of a formal complaint), the Director assesses whether the complaint is suitable for informal resolution, which mechanism may be appropriate and available, and will determine if the Respondent is also willing to engage in informal resolution. - 7.
-If a formal investigation and grievance process is preferred (upon submission of a formal complaint), the Director determines if the misconduct alleged falls within the scope of this Policy, sexual harassment as defined by Title IX 34 CFR §106.45,30 and/o other University conduct codes and procedures. - a.
-The Director will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - b.
+- 7. If a formal investigation and grievance process is preferred (upon submission of a formal complaint), the Director determines if the misconduct alleged falls within the scope of this Policy, sexual harassment as defined by Title IX 34 CFR §106.4530, and/or other University conduct codes and procedures. - a.
+The Director will initiate the formal investigation and grievance process, directing the investigation to address: - i. an incident, and/or - ii. a pattern of alleged misconduct, and/or - iii. a culture/climate issue, based on the nature of the complaint. - b.
 The Director will then assess which University policies may apply, if any, which resolution process is applicable, and will the refer the matter for investigation and resolution accordingly.